MIB to grant DAS licence to MSOs without MHA clearance

 The MIB has not granted any new DAS licences in over a year.
 The Delhi High Court had passed an order in August 2018 directing MIB to process Sharma Cable Network’s application expeditiously.

-Sharma Cable Network had had moved Delhi HC seeking directions for the MIB to process its DAS licence immediately.
+Sharma Cable Network had moved Delhi HC seeking directions for the MIB to process its DAS licence immediately.
 The company’s application was kept on hold as the MIB was re-examining the MSO licence policy/guidelines.

 While issuing directions to the MIB, the Delhi HC had also stated that the ministry can re-examine the policy of granting MSO licence.